silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 More tests will be added over time.

-# Is the Sphinx configuration file being Created?
+## Is the Sphinx configuration file being Created?

 * Check permissions

-# Can the Indexer Build all the Indices?
+## Can the Indexer Build all the Indices?

 * Error is 'No local indices'
 * Check that the class being searched actually have indices
 * Check the sphinx.conf to ensure config for that class is correct.
 * Use 'indexer' on the config file to see if there are errors.

+## Is Temp Directory Path Short Enough

+When using sockets to connect to the sphinx daemon, the temp path is used as part of the connection string.
+There is a limit of 128 characters on this string, so the temp folder path name can't be too long.
+This is typically OK on unix-based systens (e.g,. debian), but is sometimes an issue on OSX installs due to the long default temp path.

 ## Errors